 - 2017 TTRI Journal Club schedule:

 Thursday 23 February, 12 – 1 pm.
-Daniel Heath, Chemical and Biomolecular Engineering.
+Daniel Heath, Department of Chemical and Biomolecular Engineering.
 Paper for discussion: Zhao et al. Engineered Tissue–Stent Biocomposites as Tracheal Replacements.

 - 2016 TTRI Journal Club: